robertleifke/forex-swap/README.md

 > ⚠️ **WARNING:** This code has not yet been audited.
 Use at your own risk.

-Liquidity providers on Numo earn sustainable yield from selling call options.
+Liquidity providers earn sustainable yield from selling call options.
 Unlike in traditional options markets, **sellers** earn a premium perpetually.
 These premiums are paid by buyers who enjoy the *right but not obligation* to exercise the call option if it is in the money.
 To optimize the premiums earned, a batch auction can be implemented to match buyers and sellers.

 Puffin deploys a `market` instance for each pair.
 Each `market` can handle any two arbitrary ERC-20 tokens.